 Cool down in the pool

 It’s so hot in Vegas.
-We left our exploring of the city until the late afternoon when it was a little bit cooler and spent the rest of the time either by the pool or in air conditioned casinos.
+We left our exploring of the city until the late afternoon when it was a little bit cooler and spent the rest of the time either by the pool or in air-conditioned casinos.
+If you’re staying in the centre of Las Vegas then this is one of the top things to do in Las Vegas strip.

 See the vintage signs of Fremont Street

 Away from The Strip, East Fremont Street is fast becoming a hip, cool neighbourhood.
-The area used to be a fairly dangerous place to be but now it’s full of trendy bars (with more of a rock scene than the trance music of The Strip), shops, restaurants and even bookstores.
+The area used to be a fairly dangerous place to be, but now it’s full of trendy bars (with more of a rock scene than the trance music of The Strip), shops, restaurants and even bookstores.
+Since its revival, it has become one of the best Las Vegas tourist attractions, and it’s proof that there’s more free stuff to do in Vegas than just gambling.

-It was probably my favourite area in Vegas (apart from the hotel).
-I loved the vintage-y signs and the rock atmosphere.
+It was probably my favourite area in Vegas (apart from the hotel) and I’d say it’s a must do in Vegas.
+I loved the vintage signs and the rock atmosphere discovering this Las Vegas attraction for free is well worth it.

 Go on a hike

 What’s that?
 I’m telling you to go to Vegas and then go on a hike?
 Well, you know me.
-I do love a good hike.
+I do love a good hike and hiking is perhaps my favourite of Vegas activities.
+Yes, technically not in Las Vegas but if you’re looking for things to do near Las Vegas then this is it!

 We’d just come from exploring a multitude of National Parks a little further away but for hikes closer to Las Vegas itself then head to Calico Basin where you’ll see Red Rock Canyon.
 To the north is Mount Charleston or a challenging route at Goldstrike Canyon where you’ll find ropes to help you and some natural hot springs along the way.